 Cities like San Jose, San Francisco, Oakland, Santa Cruz, San Leandro and Fremont embrace the sanctuary city label and have more broadly protective policies.
-Self-designated sanctuary cities in the Bay Area say they are taking this protective step to reassure immigrants who feel the most vulnerable during “uncertain times” that they stand behind them amidst fears that have been stoked by Trump’s campaign rhetoric and subsequent edicts calling for deportation of undocumented residents.
+Self-designated sanctuary cities in the San Jose say they are taking this protective step to reassure immigrants who feel the most vulnerable during “uncertain times” that they stand behind them amidst fears that have been stoked by Trump’s campaign rhetoric and subsequent edicts calling for deportation of undocumented residents.

 But more specifically, the San Jose policy that irks ICE is very common in California cities and many other cities across the United States which is that local members of the San Jose Police Dept. do not participate in ICE raids or otherwise enforce immigration laws.
 Also, Santa Clara County has a policy of not honoring ICE requests to hold minor offenders in jail past their sentence so that federal agents have time to pick them up.
 So local police and prosecutors are reaffirming their commitment to protect and maintain the trust of immigrant communities in Santa Clara County, amid fears they could become a deportation force in lockstep with the Trump administration that has been politically aggressive on the issue.